 People you didn't think you'd see appear in beautiful regalia.
 This bride and groom were walking the streets, still basking in their wedding.
 The bride looked at me, and I was grateful for her smile, though the video photographer next to me probably wished she was looking at him.

-People, yes, but also beings you didn't expect.
+People, yes, but also other beings appeared.
 A gnome at the edge of Central Park made himself known to my camera, letting me perceive the thin veil between worlds.
 The nature spirit of earth delivered a message: "You won't be able to stay away.
 Gotcha!"

 Wondrous shadows, building shadows, a tall dark forest of intrigue, and Sophie's Cuban Cuisine sign swaying in the tunneled breeze.